Weed in Sanliurfa

 Economic possibilities — and pitfalls — for Şanlıurfa farmers

 However, the pitfalls are real.
 Farmers need access to compliant seed varieties, technical support, finance, and local processing capacity.
-They also need legal protections: clear licensing, transparent testing, and guarantees that crops meeting legal THC thresholds will not be prosecuted.
-Without those elements, farmers may be tempted to cultivate illicit varieties for higher short-term profit, or they could be criminalized even when attempting to work legally.
 The transition from prohibition to a regulated market requires coordinated agricultural policy, seed and lab infrastructure, and solid supply-chain planning.

 What the legal changes mean in practice (short-term and longer-term)